amit112amit/ops-python/README.md

 I have another repository `oriented-particles` which is in C++.
-Here I generate Python bindings for the a subset of the C++ code.
+Here I generate Python bindings for a subset of the C++ code.
 The goal is to learn making Python bindings.
 It is also helpful to have the core libraries in fast C++ and to write drivers in Python using `h5py`, `pandas` etc. for managing input/output of the program.

 ## Building on Windows 10 with MSYS2:
 1. Install MSYS2 and then using the MSYS2 shell install the following packages: